jvde-github/AIS-in-TAR1090/README.md

 ```console
 AIS-catcher -N 8100 geojson on
 ```
 Assuming your AIS-catcher server is running at 192.168.1.113, the data will be accessible at http://192.168.1.113:8100/geojson.
 This GeoJSON data can be effectively visualized using libraries like OpenLayers.
-Check out the index.html file in thhe codebase for a simple reference.
+Check out the `index.html` file in the codebase for a simple reference.
 To make it work with your specific setup, edit the line defining server_aiscatcher.

 ## 2. Integrating AIS Data with TAR1090: